ErvinW/ErvinWong_ID_ASG2/README.md

 # IsaacKhoo_ID_ASG2

-Inspiration from: Adidas and Challenger's website, Ong Xin Yin's ASG1 website
+Inspiration from: Adidas and Challenger's website